sohumrao/JIC-4103-Beauty-Consulting-App/README.md

 # Beauty Consulting App
-This product is a mobile app for beauty consultations.The current product includes account creation, client and stylist profile creation, and a directory for finding stylists in a client’s city based on their preferences and needs.
+This product is a mobile app for beauty consultations.
+The current product includes account creation, client and stylist profile creation, and a directory for finding stylists in a client’s city based on their preferences and needs.
 From the beginning, the goal of this project has been to bridge the gap between beauty client and stylist; allowing users to upload details to be seen by stylists will alleviate concerns on both ends and make the consultation process easier overall.

 # Release Notes